facebookresearch/habitat-sim/docs/README.md

 ```

 ### Building Docs:
-You might need to add habitat-sim to your path before you can buil.
+You might need to add habitat-sim to your path before you can build.
 Run this command from the habitat-sim repository:
 ```
 export PYTHONPATH=$PWD/src_python:$PYTHONPATH